Corpus Linguistics

 - Corpora available at LinA-Lab

-- Freely available online corpora and TV scripts which can be used as corpora
+- Freely accessible online corpora and TV scripts that can be used as corpora

-- Further information on corpora and Corpus Linguistics
+- Further information & overviews on corpora and corpus linguistics

-- Corpus-based dictionaries, reference grammars and user guides
+- Corpus-based dictionaries, reference grammars and user manuals available for loan at LinA-Lab

 LinA-Lab